Skip to navigation Skip to content

 Transfers to/from Agreement

-Transfers to Agreement + Read more ...
+Transfers to the Czech Agreement + Read more ...

 Transfers to autonomous + Read more ...

-A person who would be autonomously qualified but is paid under the Agreement can only transfer from the Agreement to autonomous if they are an Australian resident and in Australia.
+A person who would be autonomously qualified but is paid under the Agreement can transfer from the Agreement to autonomous only if they are an Australian resident and in Australia.

-On return to Australia, system processing will automatically transfer to from the Agreement to autonomous if the person is an Australian resident who has only used the Agreement to extend their portability while outside Australia,
+On return to Australia, system processing will automatically transfer to from the Agreement to autonomous if the person is an Australian resident who has only used the Agreement to extend their portability while outside Australia.

-Customers who transfer to autonomous may be affected by the former resident provisions if they leave Australia again within 2 years of becoming an Australian resident.
-See Former resident provisions.
+Former resident provisions may affect customers who transfer to autonomous if they leave Australia again within 2 years of becoming an Australian resident.

 Paying customers in Czech Republic

-If a customer intends to be outside Australia for less than 12 months, payment will generally continue to their normal Australian bank account every 2 weeks.
-See Delivery of payments to Centrelink customers outside Australia. + Read more ...
+• for less than 12 months, payment will generally continue to their normal Australian bank account every 2 weeks

-Czech Republic payments
+Czech payments

-Rules for Czech Republic payments
+Rules for Czech payments

 Category title